archanakul/ThinkPython/README.md

 All the Exercise Solution for Think Python - Version 1.1.20

 # Basics of Command Line Interface(CLI) - Terminal:
-   ROOT Directory: Directory at the top of the directory tree & is represented by "/".
+    ** 1. ROOT Directory: Directory at the top of the directory tree & is represented by "/".**

-   HOME Directory: Directory with a name usually used to login to the machine & is represented by.
+### 2. HOME Directory: Directory with a name usually used to login to the machine & is represented by.

-   WORKING Directory: Directory that you are currently working in from CLI.
+### 3. WORKING Directory: Directory that you are currently working in from CLI.

-## Syntax for CLI commands:
+## 4. Syntax for CLI commands:
     <command flags arguments>
     where:
     command: That does some specific task
     flags: options provided to common to trigger certain behavior, prefixed with "-"
     arguments:  what the command is going to modify or other option for the command

-## Most widely used CLI commands:
+## 5. Most widely used CLI commands:
-   1. $ pwd:
+   a. $ pwd:
             Print the current working directory
-   2. $ clear:
+   b. $ clear:
             Clear the terminal screen

-   3. ls:
+   c. ls:
              List working directory contents(UNHIDDEN files & directories)
-   4. ls -a:
+   d. ls -a:
              List both HIDDEN (names begin with a dot (.))& UNHIDDEN working directory contents
-   5. ls -l:
+   e. ls -l:
             List working directory contents in long format i.e with details

    6. cd dirPath :